muragewanjohi/store-flow/ROADMAP_TRACKER.md

 ### **Risk Mitigation**
 - [ ] Risk 1: [Date] - [Mitigation plan]
 - [ ] Risk 2: [Date] - [Mitigation plan]

 ---

+## **🐛 Known Issues & Technical Debt**

+### **Day 9 - Channel Isolation & Dashboard Access**

+#### **Issue: FORBIDDEN Error on Initial Dashboard Load**
+- **Status:** 🔴 Open
+- **Priority:** Medium
+- **Description:**
+  - When a seller logs in, the dashboard shows a FORBIDDEN error on the initial `activeChannel` GraphQL query
+  - The error disappears after navigating to another page and returning
+  - This suggests a timing/initialization issue where the request context isn't fully established on first load
+- **Symptoms:**
+  - Initial dashboard load shows FORBIDDEN error in network tab for `activeChannel` query
+  - After clicking another tab and returning, dashboard loads correctly
+  - All subsequent navigation works fine
+- **Root Cause:**
+  - The `activeChannel` resolver may be executing before the request context is fully initialized
+  - Permission checks may be running before the user's session is fully established
+  - Context channel may not be set until after the first query completes
+- **Attempted Fixes:**
+  1. ✅ Direct database queries to bypass permission checks
+  2. ✅ Checking context channel first before querying
+  3. ✅ Using direct SQL queries instead of service methods
+  4. ⚠️ Still requires navigation to work properly
+- **Potential Solutions:**
+  - Investigate Vendure's request context initialization order
+  - Consider middleware that sets channel context earlier in the request lifecycle
+  - Check if dashboard initialization can wait for context to be ready
+  - Explore using Vendure's default channel resolver with proper permission setup
+  - Consider client-side retry logic for the initial `activeChannel` query
+- **Impact:**
+  - User experience: Sellers see an error briefly on login (non-blocking)
+  - Workaround: Navigate away and back to load dashboard
+  - Does not affect functionality after initial load
+- **Related Files:**
+  - `store-flow/src/plugins/channel-isolation-resolver-ui.ts`
+  - `store-flow/src/plugins/channel-isolation-middleware.ts` (currently disabled)
+  - `store-flow/src/plugins/channel-isolation-plugin.ts`

+---